uboslinux/ubos-website/content/docs/users/apps/webtrees.md

 weight: 60
 ---

-## Must used named host, wildcard is unsupported
+## Must use named host, wildcard is unsupported

 Webtrees' configuration requires a hostname.
 It cannot run on "wildcard" (``*``) hosts.